apollo

 0

-About DACLATASVIR
+About Daclatasvir

-DACLATASVIR is an antiviral medicine used along with sofosbuvir, with or without ribavirin, to treat chronic hepatitis C viral genotype 1 or 3 infection.
+Daclatasvir is an antiviral medicine used along with sofosbuvir, with or without ribavirin, to treat chronic hepatitis C viral genotype 1 or 3 infection.
 It is a serious infection caused by the hepatitis C virus.
 It is a contagious infection that spreads from person to person and affects the liver.
-DACLATASVIR is only used in treating the infection.
+Daclatasvir is only used in treating the infection.
 It does not cure or prevent further liver complications.

-DACLATASVIR contains Daclatasvir, which belongs to the class of hepatitis C virus (HCV) NS5A inhibitors.
+Daclatasvir contains Daclatasvir, which belongs to the class of hepatitis C virus (HCV) NS5A inhibitors.
 It works by blocking the activity of the hepatitis C virus in the liver cells.
 This causes viral DNA termination and reduces the amount of hepatitis C virus in the body.

-DACLATASVIR may cause certain side effects such as headache, fatigue, weakness, confusion, chest pain, nausea, diarrhoea, shortness of breath, dizziness and lightheadedness.
+Daclatasvir may cause certain side effects such as headache, fatigue, weakness, confusion, chest pain, nausea, diarrhoea, shortness of breath, dizziness and lightheadedness.
 Most of these side effects do not require medical attention and gradually resolve over time.
 However, if the side effects persist, please consult your doctor.
 Use it as suggested by your doctor.
 Your doctor will decide the duration of the medicine based on your health condition.

-DACLATASVIR should be avoided if you are allergic to it.
+Daclatasvir should be avoided if you are allergic to it.
 If you are pregnant or breastfeeding, inform your doctor before starting treatment with this medicine.
-DACLATASVIR is not recommended for children below 18 years of age as efficacy and safety have not been established.
+Daclatasvir is not recommended for children below 18 years of age as efficacy and safety have not been established.
 Inform your doctor if you have any underlying conditions like hepatitis B virus infection, liver cirrhosis, nephrotoxicity, liver transplant, heart problem, kidney problems, or HIV infection, as it may cause serious side effects.
-DACLATASVIR may cause hepatitis B infection reactivation and bradycardia (slow heart rate) in some patients.
+Daclatasvir may cause hepatitis B infection reactivation and bradycardia (slow heart rate) in some patients.
 Hence, patients should be monitored carefully for any changes.

-Uses of DACLATASVIR
+Uses of Daclatasvir

-Hepatitis C virus infection.
+Treatment of Hepatitis C virus infection

 Medicinal Benefits

-DACLATASVIR contains Daclatasvir, which belongs to the class of hepatitis C virus (HCV) NS5A inhibitors.
+Daclatasvir contains Daclatasvir, which belongs to the class of hepatitis C virus (HCV) NS5A inhibitors.
 It works by blocking the activity of the hepatitis C virus in the liver cells.
 This causes viral DNA termination and, therefore, reduces the amount of hepatitis C virus in the body.

 Directions for Use